Parental Presumption and Child Custody Laws

 Contact a Family Law Firm in the San Diego Area

-If you are attempting to regain custody of your child, or an unfit parent is attempting to reclaim custody of a child you are currently caring for, you will undoubtedly need the legal aid of the Law Office of Thomas M. Huguenor.
-He is an established San Diego child custody attorney with nearly 35 years of direct legal experience.
-He has won numerous awards and acknowledgements, and has helped many clients in the San Diego, Del Mar, and La Jolla areas emerge from their family law cases victorious.
+If you are attempting to regain custody of your child, or an unfit parent is attempting to reclaim custody of a child you are currently caring for, you will undoubtedly need the legal aid of the Huguenor Mattis, A.P.C..
+Our attorneys are established San Diego child custody attorney that have served clients since 1975.
 Contact the law office today at (858) 458-9500.